lingzhuu/lingzhuu.github.io/_pages/about.md

 - *2017.09 - 2021.06*, B.S. in Biological Science, Zhejiang University.

 # 🎨 Projects
-- *2021.04*, Develop an automated method to identify specific clinical concepts in patient notes.
-Used pre-trained deep learning models such as Bert, RoBERTa and  DeBERTa to perform token classification task.
+- *2021.04*, Developed an automated method to map clinical concepts from an exam rubric (e.g., “diminished appetite”) to various ways in which these concepts are expressed in clinical patient notes written by medical students (e.g., “eating less,” “clothes fit looser”).
+Pre-trained deep learning models such as Bert, RoBERTa and  DeBERTa are used to perform token classification task.
+This model can identify identify specific clinical concepts in patient notes from medical licensing exams with an F-score of 83%.
 - *2021.03*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  \| [\[video\]](https://github.com/)

 # 🏢 Internships